 And encouragement is just around the corner.
 Just last week, my boyfriend was faced with car trouble.
 In the past, his parents had to loan him money to help him fix things like that.
 The cost for the repairs was almost $800, but he had been faithfully putting money in an emergency fund, and he had just enough money to pay for the expenses.
 He was so excited to tell his parents he wouldn’t need to use their money, and for the first time, I saw him taking pride in his control over his finances.
 All the pestering and obsessing I could have done would never have made him feel that way.

 Above all, realize that change takes time.
 Celebrate staying within the budget, paying off credit card debt and finding more frugal ways to do things.
 Money has the power both to build up and to tear down, but by talking about money together in a positive way, you and your partner can stay in control of your relationship instead of letting money control you.

 If you enjoyed this article, please visit love God, not money and subscribe to the RSS feed.
 We would appreciate your comments and reactions, so if you would like to contribute to the discussion, leave a comment below.

 Updated October 21, 2015 and originally published September 27, 2011.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.